Hagemeister Park

+Sports stadium in Wisconsin, U.S.

-Hagemeister Park (historically written as Hagemeister park) was a public park in Green Bay, Wisconsin, United States.
+Hagemeister Park was a public park in Green Bay, Wisconsin, United States.
 It became notable as the first home of the Green Bay Packers, an American football team, from their founding in 1919 until 1922.
-The park was located adjacent to the East River within city limits.
+The park was beside the East River, within the city limits.
 It was noted for its natural beauty and ease of access, making it a popular spot in Green Bay for outdoor activities.
-In the early 20th century it hosted carnivals, fairs, vehicle racing, and multiple sports, including baseball and football.
+In the early 20th century it hosted carnivals, fairs, and vehicle racing.
+The park also served as a venue for multiple sports, including baseball and football.

-When the Packers were formed in 1919, they used the park to host their games, although at the time there were no facilities, seating, and attendance was free.
-Fans would line the field, often engaging players directly, while others would park and sit on their car for a better view.
-In 1920, bleachers and a fence were built, allowing the team to charge for admission.
+When the Packers were formed in 1919, they used the park for their games.
+At the time, the park had no amenities and no seating, and attendance was free.
+Some fans would stand beside the field while others parked and sat on their cars for a better view.
+In 1920, bleachers and a fence were built, and the team began charging for admission.
 The sports facilities at the park were expanded to include a grandstand and additional bleachers, which were used by multiple baseball and football teams.
-In 1923, construction of Green Bay East High School began at Hagemeister, forcing the Packers to move their games to Bellevue Park.
-A few years later, City Stadium was built just north of Hagemeister and would be home to the Packers for over 30 years.
+In 1923, construction of Green Bay East High School began in the park, forcing the Packers to move their games to Bellevue Park.
+A few years later, City Stadium was built just north of Hagemeister Park; it was home to the Packers for over 30 years.
 A sign for the Packers Heritage Trail is the only remaining marker of Hagemeister Park.